Introduction to Health & Safety Handbook

 Supervisors, in particular, must be familiar with workplace safety and documentation responsibilities.

-Those of you working, teaching, and conducting research in laboratories may need more information about working safely with chemical, radioactive, and other special laboratory hazards at PLU.
+Those of you working, teaching, and conducting research in laboratories will need more information about working safely with chemical, radioactive, and other special laboratory hazards at PLU.
 This handbook tells you how to obtain that information.

 Environmental Health & Safety supports the university mission to educate for lives of Thoughtful Inquiry, Service, Leadership, and Care by assisting instructors, researchers, students, administrators, and staff in making sure every member of this community goes home at the end of the day… with their limbs and their health.